carlonicora/RAW/jinx.md

 #### Type of Adventures in a Campaign

-Obviously, the first type of adventures we will discuss are the campaign's.
+Obviously, the first type of adventures we will discuss is the campaign.
 We have a campaign with the master plot and a list of adventure ideas.
 The titles you wrote are the starting point for each of your campaign adventure.

 However, you need to understand is that, despite your campaign being the master plot shaping your characters' futures, the adventures linked to the campaign plot are not the only one existing.
 On the contrary, focussing exclusively on those would rob your players from a lot of fun.
 Imagine how incredibly strong are the adventures who dig into the characters' past and background.
 When you take the time to listen to your players and shape the future of their characters based on the back stories they wrote, you create a world they are going to love.

-Jinx strongly recommends spending time to create details backstories for each characters.
+Jinx strongly recommends spending the time to create details backstories for each character.
 This is done for two main reasons: the first is to help the players bond with their characters, the second is to give storytellers good hooks to create incredibly personal adventures.

 #### The Story Circle